 Hit and runs can present themselves in different situations.
 A hit and run takes place when a car hits a pedestrian, a person on a bicycle, a motorcycle or another moving vehicle, or a stationary vehicle or property, and flees the scene.
 The injuries in a hit-and-run accident have the potential to be deadly, especially if a person is walking or riding a bike.
 It’s advised you contact legal representation if a hit and run accident resulted in an injury or damage of any sort.
 Recovering compensation can be tricky.
 However, a personal injury attorney with years of experience helping victims of hit-and-run car accidents in Los Angeles can help you explore your options and hold the responsible party liable.

 Hit and run accidents are already a fearful situation, and dealing with insurance companies who are unwilling to cooperate does not make it any easier.
-Yarian & Associates, APC knows how to handle insurance companies during hit and run cases.
+Yarian Accident & Injury Lawyers, APC knows how to handle insurance companies during hit and run cases.
 Levik Yarian will help you file a claim, ensure you receive what you need to recover, and represent you in court if necessary.

-Schedule a time to speak with Yarian & Associates, APC.
+Schedule a time to speak with Yarian Accident & Injury Lawyers, APC.
 They will analyze your case and go over every step of the process with you.
 Call 844-291-1911.
-Yarian & Associates, APC represents clients throughout Los Angeles County and Tulare County.
+Yarian Accident & Injury Lawyers, APC represents clients throughout Los Angeles County and Tulare County.

 Overview of Hit and Run Accidents

 - Steps to Take Following a Hit and Run Accident

 - Additional Resources

 Steps to Take Following a Hit and Run Accident